iterativ/openopc2/README.md

 * For easy testing, make sure an OPC server is installed in your Windows box (i.e. Matrikon OPC Simulation Server).
-* In order to get the most from the OpenOPC package, Windows developers are encouraged to install both Pywin32 and Pyro4.
-Using Pyro4 to talk to the Gateway Service provides a quick and easy method for bypassing the DCOM security nightmares which are all too common when using OPC.

 * The work environment for testing these changes was a remote Debian Jessie box with a local Windows 7 Ultimate Service Pack 1 32-bit machine (where the Matrikon OPC Simulation Server was installed).